voschezang/coding-handbook/subject/activity.md

 - Herstellen (production): Care for the external world.
 - Handeln (acting): Care for the greater good.

+> Not all those who wander are lost.

 **Vita contemplativa**.
 Contemplate.
 Focus on internal experience of the world.

 - Entspannen (relaxing).
 Lingering.